-What the recently stalled polar vortex over much of the eastern half of the United States makes clear is that we humans are, by nature, not well equipped to think globally.
+What the recently stalled polar vortex over much of the eastern half of the United States makes clear is that we humans are, by nature, not well-equipped to think globally.
 At least not when it comes to their physical surroundings.
 After all, cold is cold.
-So, for instance, if there is two inches of snow outside my Atlanta home and a city brought to its knees because of it, then global warming must be false, right?
+So, for instance, if there are two inches of snow outside my Atlanta home and a city is brought to its knees because of it, then global warming must be false, right?
 Just look outside!

 It isn’t our fault.
 It’s the way we were made.
 To respond to our immediate surroundings and shut out the rest.
 Long ago, in the mists of time, it was a matter of survival.
 Times have changed.
 Our ability to see beyond our own horizon, both in time and space, is critical for our survival.
 We’ve gotten a lot better at it.
 But for some, it falls apart when considering global climate vs. local weather.

 All this by way of saying that, despite the repeated claims of a “global warming pause,” the climate system continues to absorb more and more heat energy.
-If land surface temperature hasn’t risen as much as some models predicted, then were is all this energy going?
-Consider that oceans cover 71 percent of the planet’s surface and you’ll have your answer.
+If land surface temperature hasn’t risen as much as some models predicted, where is all this energy going?
+Consider that oceans cover 71 percent of the planet’s surface, and you’ll have your answer.

 Figures released by the National Oceanic and Atmospheric Administration (see the chart above), show a sharp rise in ocean surface temperatures in 2013.
 As noted in Skeptical Science, the recent NOAA data doesn’t necessarily portend a sharp acceleration in global ocean temperatures due to “substantial year-to-year variation in heat uptake by the oceans.”
 But it does remind us that heat energy in the global climate system continues to accumulate.
 There is no “pause” in global warming.